Ivars Ijabs: Member of the European Parliament

 Since Juris Pūce's resignation as chairman of For Latvia's Development and co-chair of the Development/For! alliance in November 2020, Ijabs has been serving as acting chairman of For Latvia's Development, as well as acting co-chair of Development/For!.

+In June 2024, he was re-elected as a member of the European Parliament from the "For Latvia's Development" party, which won 9.36% of the vote.

 Other activities

 From 2014 to 2019 Ijabs was chairman of the Board of the Foundation for an Open Society DOTS.
 From 2009 to 2013 he was chairman of the Board of the Latvian Association of Political Scientists.
 Since 2018 he is a Corresponding member of the Latvian Academy of Science.

 Personal life

 Ijabs is married to violinist Terēze Zīberte-Ijaba.
 The couple has three children.